lucavisinelli/XENONCHAM/README.md

 Written and maintained by Luca Visinelli and Sunny Vagnozzi.

 This repository contains code which is being actively used for research, so in places it may not be 100% clear.
-If you have any questions whatsoever, or if the code behaves in an unexpected way, please do not hesitate to contact the authors at [luca.visinelli@gmail.com](mailto:luca.visinelli@gmail.com) [sunny.vagnozzi@ast.cam.ac.uk](mailto:sunny.vagnozzi@ast.cam.ac.uk) (unless you're a robot, of course).
+If you have any questions whatsoever, or if the code behaves in an unexpected way, please do not hesitate to contact the authors at [luca.visinelli@gmail.com](mailto:luca.visinelli@gmail.com) and [sunny.vagnozzi@ast.cam.ac.uk](mailto:sunny.vagnozzi@ast.cam.ac.uk) (unless you're a robot, of course).

 ************************************************************************************************